itsaandy/itsandy.github.io/README.md

       BUGS:

-        - Left most column does not get filled.
+        - Left most column does not get completely filled.

         - Cursor does not return to start cell, (0, 0)